CommunityGD32Cores/ArduinoCore-GD32/README.md

 * added CI to projects repository, now builds 15 projects fully automatically
 * Jesse worked on merging new-style Arduino APIs (https://github.com/arduino/ArduinoCore-API/) to this core
 * Jesse started working on USB support (and USB bootloaders)
+* later that day, the new ArduinoCore-API adoption was successfully merged and tested

 ## ToDo / thoughts